Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it sarcastically means "no chance" or "unlikely to happen."
-The phrase uses "fat" ironically to convey the opposite of what it literally suggests, making it a figurative expression.
+The idiom uses "fat" ironically to convey the opposite of what it literally suggests, making it a figurative expression.

 Origin: